Summary

 System resources are observed to evaluate the system’s ability to support embedded system execution.
 For this aspect, grey-box testing is the preferred method of testing.
 Depending on the organization, system unit testing is performed by a developer or a dedicated system integration team.

-You might also like to read: Network Testing for Configuration Changes
+Also Read: Network Testing for Configuration Changes

 In this, the module begins from a set of components within a single node.
 The Points of Control and Observations (PCOs) here are a mix of RTOs and network-related communication protocols and RTOS.
 Also, a Virtual Tester can play the role of a node to a component.